Kartik-Tyagi1/minecraft-clone/README.md

 ## How to play?

-Currently it has 5 types of blocks: Grass, Wood, Log, Glass and Dirt.
+- Currently it has 5 types of blocks: Grass, Wood, Log, Glass and Dirt.
-You switch blocks with numbers 1-5 on your keyboard.
+- Switch blocks with numbers 1-5 on your keyboard.
-You navigate the world with the mouse and WASD.
+- Move around the world with the mouse and WASD.
-You can click to add blocks and Alt+Click to remove blocks.
+- Right click to add blocks and Alt + Right Click to remove blocks.
-You world is stored in your browsers local storage.
+- Your world is stored in your browser's local storage.

 ## Start the Project